robert-solomon12/Employee-Logger/README.md

 # WIT-CollegeDatabase
-CRUD Application for Distributed Systems
+CRUD Application connected to an PhP WampServer with MySQL.